Somnolescent/gopher/README.md

 - **serverstart.py:** Gets a Gopher server running (Pituophis) and intercepts and facilitates all itemtype 7 searches (Gophew).
 Pituophis can be started without Gophew, though obviously without itemtype 7 handling.

 ## What's not included
 - **SomnolCCSO:** The CCSO daemon runs separate to the Gopher server.
+You can get it set up for your server [by visiting its repo](http://github.com/Somnolescent/somnolccso).
 The database is excluded for the same reason, and also because you doing your own searches to find out what's inside is more fun than me giving you the list.
 - **Pituophis library:** Omitted for redundancy reasons.
 You can pull the latest version of Pituophis from [its own repo](http://github.com/dotcomboom/Pituophis) or through PyPi, whatever works best for your setup.